kreetanshu/kubernetes-multipods-app/README.md

 ![Service Communication](img/k8sServices.png)

 The application is tested via deploying the kubernetes [yamls](/frontend/) on a single-node [minikube](https://minikube.sigs.k8s.io/docs/) cluster.
-Though the other Kubernetes distro should also support this deployment.
+Though the other Kubernetes distributions should also support this deployment.

 The demo application consists of four basic components.
 These four components are categorised as four different pods/services in k8s deployment.